AAC Awards

 • Setting of the Year Award

 An award for a setting, school, team or organisation, that has promoted AAC in a particularly creative or inclusive way.
-This award will be decided by a popular vote.

-Call for nominations will open 23rd of April.
+Call for nominations now open

 AAC Awards 2023